pvanfas/crm/README.md

 3. **Authentication Setup:** Ensure secure access to CRM by configuring authentication methods.
 Refer to the [Authentication Guide](#) for more information.

 4. **Usage:** Explore the CRM dashboard and begin managing customers, products, and sales efficiently.

+## Documentation

+For in-depth information on using CRM effectively, please consult our comprehensive [Documentation](#).